unfulvio/mustacciuoli/README.md

 	add_action( 'wp_print_scripts', 'dequeue_mustacciuoli', 100 );

-## Unavailability on wordpress.org
+## FAQ

+##### Why this is not available on WordPress.org?

-This plugin is currently not available on [WordPress.org Plugin's directory](https://wordpress.org/plugins/) because frameworks, boilerplates, and libraries such as those included in this plugin are deemed not a good fit for the official repository for the time being.
-Therefore, please refer to this repo on Github for updates/support, etc. Thank you.
+WordPress lacks of a template engine and for theming and templating encourages mixing PHP and HTML, adding function and logic to presentation, often resulting in a spaghetti mess.
+This has been very controversial.
+At the same time different developers came with different solutions to the problem, usually fit to their personal or team workflow - which is all reasonable.
+Mustacciuoli is in no way different.
+However, the guys at the official [WordPress.org Plugin's directory](https://wordpress.org/plugins/) realized that all this may confuse users and have made a rule to exclude frameworks, boilerplates, and developer libraries such as those included in this plugin from the official repository for the time being.
+Therefore, please refer to this repo on Github for updates/contributions/support, thank you.